 A direction was finalized that addressed two major pain points for songwriters, which were: 1.
 The inability to record things easily and immediately and 2.
 A lack of tools that promote song ideation.
 A key-detection algorhythm was developed in Max/MSP to test the conversion of a hummed tune into MIDI notes in a specific scale, and the UX/UI of the app went through several iterations.

-With the visual language of the interface solidified, the remainder of the screens were produced in their final form and a functional proof of concept was developed for iOS, demonstrated in the audio files below.
+With the visual language of the interface solidified, the remainder of the screens were produced in their final form and a functional proof of concept was developed, written in C++ and running on iOS.